Khoawawa/ArtDetective/README.md

 ## ResNet
 In this section, we apply the **ResNet** (Residual Network) architecture — a deep convolutional neural network with residual connections — to classify images as either real (human-generated) or AI-generated.
 By fine-tuning a pre-trained ResNet model, we adapt it to our binary classification task and leverage its powerful feature extraction capabilities.

-For a detailed breakdown, refer to the ResNetTraining.ipynb notebook — you can find the file in this folder.
+For a detailed breakdown, refer to the CNN.ipynb notebook — you can find the file in this folder.
 To run this notebook, simply open the file and execute the cells in sequence.

 ## Models Evaluation
+In this section, after applying both the **XGBoost** method and the **ResNet** method to detect real and AI-generated images, we will perform evaluation and comparison between the two models to determine which one performs better.

+For a detailed breakdown, refer to the `Evaluation.ipynb` notebook — you can find the file in this folder.
+To run this notebook, simply open the file and execute the cells sequentially.
 ## Conclusion
+This project aimed to research effective methods for detecting real versus AI-generated images, addressing the rising concerns of deepfakes and synthetic media.
+Two models, XGBoost and ResNet, were explored for this task.
+XGBoost yielded moderate results, while ResNet outperformed it significantly, demonstrating superior ability in accurately classifying images due to its deep learning architecture.
+The findings underscore the importance of developing reliable systems for identifying synthetic content, particularly as AI-generated images present growing challenges to security and trust.
+Future work can expand this research to include diverse media types, such as videos, further enhancing the detection of AI-generated content.